More pages in this section

 Working with professionals who are all so passionate about regional and remote health and wanting to give back to the community.
 The North offers such complex and unique caseloads which provides doctors and students with unparalleled learning opportunities.
 It is rewarding to see our students graduate, complete junior doctor years either in the region or away but then come back to complete their specialty training and become consultants in the region.

-Coordinator, Northern Queensland Regional Training Hubs - North West and Central West region
+Coordinator, Northern Queensland Regional Training Hubs - Cairns region

 Qualifications/Education: